ygeorgiev-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 #### Task 1 - Apply the latest update

+Apply the latest available update for your new installation.
+To see the system property changes made between the old installation and the latest update, see [JVM System Property changes](/docs/apim_installation/apigw_upgrade/system_props.md).
 Updates are available from [Axway Support](https://support.axway.com/).

-Ensure that you are applying the latest available update for your new installation (see, [Update from API Gateway One Version](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/)) to reduce any possible issues.

 To see the system property changes made between the old installation and the latest update, see [system property changes](/docs/apim_installation/apigw_upgrade/upgrade_system_props/).